-There are three species of elephant worldwide; the African bush elephant, the African forest elephant and the Asian elephant.
-African elephants are found across the African continent throughout the savannah zones of the Sahara desert and into the forests of central and west Africa.
+There are three species of elephant worldwide: the African bush elephant, the African forest elephant and the Asian elephant.
+African elephants are found across the African continent throughout the savanna zones of the Sahara desert and into the forests of central and West Africa.

-Asian elephants ranged from the Iranian coastlines of west Asia to as far east as the Yangtze river in China.
-Now however only scattered populations remain throughout south and southeast Asian countries.
+Asian elephants ranged from the Iranian coastlines of west Asia to as far East as the Yangtze river in China.
+Now however only scattered populations remain throughout South and Southeast Asian countries.
 At the turn of the 20th century, there were a few million African elephants and about 100,000 Asian elephants.
 Today, their wild population has remarkably dropped to 350,000-500,000 in Africa and 25,000 - 33,000 in Asia, largely due to the massive illicit poaching for ivory trade.
 The Asian elephant is considered endangered by the IUCN since 1986.
 In 2017, it is estimated that there are about 100 wild elephant individuals in Viet Nam, 70 of which focus in the YoK Don National Park.

 WCS Viet Nam works with the Vietnamese government agencies to build capacity and inform policy which enables effective oversight of wildlife trade activities.
 We conduct research on crime syndicates, locations of illegal wildlife sale/production, smuggling routes which can help local law enforcement agencies with their investigations and arrests.

 Choudhury, A., Lahiri Choudhury, D.K., Desai, A., Duckworth, J.W., Easa, P.S., Johnsingh, A.J.T., Fernando, P., Hedges, S., Gunawardena, M., Kurt, F., Karanth, U., Lister, A., Menon, V., Riddle, H., Rübel, A. & Wikramanayake, E. (IUCN SSC Asian Elephant Specialist Group).
 2008.
 Elephas maximus.
 The IUCN Red List of Threatened Species 2008. www.iucnredlist.org.
 Downloaded on 07 July 2017.